SimonCropp/XunitContext/readme.source.md

 ### Base Class

-When creating a custom base class for other tests, it is necessary to pass through the source file path to `XunitLoggingBase` via the constructor.
+When creating a custom base class for other tests, it is necessary to pass through the source file path to `XunitContextBase` via the constructor.

-snippet: XunitLoggingCustomBase
+snippet: XunitContextCustomBase

 ### Parameters